 Base salaries are reviewed annually and may be adjusted to align with the market value of the individual's role and responsibilities and/or to recognize the individual's growth and development in his or her position.
-None of the NEOs received an increase in their annual base salary in 2019.
-Dr. Guerriere joined the Company as the CEO in October 2018, and Messrs.
-Bacon and Mir joined the Company in 2019.
-The base salaries earned in 2019 for each of the NEOs are reflected in the "Summary Compensation Table of Named Executive Officers".
 None of the NEOs received an increase in their annual base salary in 2020.
+Mr. Toffoletto and Ms. Sarauer joined the Company in November 2019 and February 2020, respectively.
+The base salaries earned in 2020 for each of the NEOs are reflected in the "Summary Compensation Table of Named Executive Officers".

-2019 Annualized Increase from
+2020Annualized Increase from

-NEO Title Base Salary 2018
+NEO Title Base Salary 2019

 Michael Guerriere President and CEO 600,000 0%

-David Bacon SVP and CFO 400,000 N/A
+David Bacon SVP and CFO 400,000 0%

+John Toffoletto SVP, CLO and CS 325,000 N/A

+Leslie Sarauer SVP and CHRO 325,000 N/A

 Elaine Everson VP, Corporate Development 275,914 0%

-Ali Mir VP, ParaMed Operations 245,000 N/A

-Jillian Fountain VP, Investor Relations 208,303 0%

-Short-term Incentives Awarded in 2019
+Short-term Incentives Awarded in 2020

-During 2019, all of the NEOs participated in the Company's STIP that is formula-based and measured against pre-determined performance targets, including financial, quality and individual performance measures.
+During 2020, all of the NEOs participated in the Company's STIP that is formula-based and measured against pre-determined performance targets, including financial, quality and individual performance measures.
 In determining the performance of the financial objectives, actual results are measured relative to the target set at the beginning of the year, and may include financial performance measures that are not recognized under GAAP, and do not have standardized meanings prescribed by GAAP.
 See "Non-GAAP Measures" for more information.
 The HR Committee has the discretion to consider adjustments for one-time or unusual items in assessing the financial performance measures of the Company and its subsidiaries.
 If the Company incurs serious deficiencies in care or services provided, then all or part of the NEO's annual bonus may be forfeited.